Dex Media Retargeting Pixel

 What Is A Cohabitation Agreement?

-A cohabitation agreement is a civil agreement between partners living together in a marriage setting.
+A cohabitation agreement is a civil agreement between partners living together in a marriage-like setting.
 It is made either before cohabitating or during the cohabitation period.
-This agreement contains promises made by both partners to each other and outlines who owns what and in what portion.
-This makes it easier to handle a breakup since the agreement shows how you will split the assets that you share joint title to.
-It may also create an opportunity for a partner to acquire equity in assets that he or she does not have title to such as a house.
+This agreement contains promises made by both partners to each other and outlines who owns what and in what proportion.
+This makes it easier to handle a breakup since the agreement shows how you will split the assets that you share a joint title to.
+It may also create an opportunity for a partner to acquire equity in assets that he or she does not have title to, such as a house.
 Without this agreement, cohabiting couples have no legal right when they separate since a cohabitation agreement protects your rights and properties, and obligations.

 A cohabitation agreement sets out living arrangements upon the end of the relationship and outlines how you will deal with bank accounts, debt, mortgage, and shared purchases like a house or a car.
 A cohabitation agreement is also helpful during your stay together, not just when breaking up.
 You can use the agreement to set your day-to-day finances.
 It can outline how each partner will contribute to the mortgage, rent, and bills.
 However, a cohabitation agreement may not be enforced by either partner until the relationship has ended.